Dynamics of quantum spin-nematics: Comparisons with canted antiferromagnets: BEC of bi-magnons

-In the case of $u<v_2/2$, the one-magnon gap closes as the field decreases in the spin-nematic phase, and an additional phase transition emerges; the closure of the one-magnon gap leads to magnon BEC and a transition to an antiferromagnetic phase.
-Numerical calculations of the two-dimensional ferromagnetic $J_1$-antiferromagnetic $J_2$ model showed a transition from the spin-nematic phase to the antiferromagnetic phase when the magnetic field decreases~\cite{Jiang2023}, indicating $u<v_2/2$.
-Conversely, numerical calculations of the zigzag chain showed a weak increase in the gap near the saturation~\cite{SatoHM2013}, indicating $u>v_2/2$.
-These results can change in the presence of interlayer or interchain coupling.
+In the case of $u<v_2/2$, the one-magnon gap closes as the magnetic field decreases in the spin-nematic phase.
+This closure leads to an additional phase transition, resulting in magnon BEC and a transition to an antiferromagnetic phase.
+This phenomenon has been observed in a two-dimensional hard-core boson system with correlated hopping~\cite{Bendjama2005,Schmidt2006} and a two-dimensional ferromagnetic $J_1$-antiferromagnetic $J_2$ model~\cite{Jiang2023}, indicating that these systems are effectively described by the model with $u<v_2/2$.
+Conversely, in the case of $u>v_2/2$, the one-magnon gap begins to increase at the critical field.
+Numerical calculations of the zigzag chain showed a weak gap increase below saturation with decreasing field~\cite{SatoHM2013}, implying $u>v_2/2$.
+Experimental observations on triplon excitations in SrCu$_2$(BO$_3$)$_2$, a potential material for spin-nematic order, showed an upward turn with a kink near the magnetic field where the magnetization begins to increase~\cite{nojiri2003,fogh2023}.
+This suggests an effective description by the model with $u>v_2/2$.
+(The application of our theory to the spin-nematic phase at low magnetic fields in spin-dimer systems is discussed in Sec.~\ref{sec:dimer}.)
+These results from theoretical model calculations may vary in the presence of interlayer or interchain coupling.